 The oldest comparative models of public administration are based on respecting the old law and on the strong authority of the leader, connected with tradition and cult.
 Comparative administrative science usually consists of two branches, the first of which employs historically comparative methods and the second of which, the spatial one, makes use of geographically comparative methods.
-The usage of historically - and geographically - comparative methods represents research into developmental associations on the basis of empirical data, leading to considerations of complex systems of public administration and the administrative law, which are traditionally the task of comparative administrative science (Farazmand, 2001; Neubauerová at al., 2003; Onofrei and Lupu, 2010; Kuhlmann and Wollmann, 2014; Halásková, 2015).
+The usage of historically - and geographically - comparative methods represents research into developmental associations on the basis of empirical data, leading to considerations of complex systems of public administrative science (Farazmand, 2001; Neubauerová at al., 2003; Onofrei and Lupu, 2010; Kuhlmann and Wollmann, 2014; Halásková, 2015).